 Katie Eyer joined the Rutgers Law faculty in June 2012, and is a anti-discrimination law scholar, teacher and litigator.
-Her scholarship explores the implications of history and social psychology for contemporary debates in anti-discrimination law, and has appeared or is forthcoming in journals such as the University of Pennsylvania Law Review, the Minnesota Law Review, the UC Davis Law Review, the Notre Dame Law Review, and the Harvard Civil Rights-Civil Liberties Law Review.
-Her recent work draws on archival and other historical materials to illuminate contemporary debates in anti-discrimination law and theory.
-Professor Eyer is the recipient of several national and local awards for her scholarship, teaching and service, including the 2017 SALT Junior Faculty Award (co-recipient), the 2013 AALS Scholarly Papers Competition (honorable mention) and the 2017 Dean's Award for Distinguished Service, and the Cheryl Ingram Advocate for Justice Award (LGBT rights advocacy).
+Her scholarship explores the implications of history and social psychology for contemporary debates in anti-discrimination law.
+Her work has appeared or is forthcoming in journals such as the Yale Law Journal, the University of Pennsylvania Law Review, the Minnesota Law Review, the UC Davis Law Review, the Notre Dame Law Review, and the Harvard Civil Rights-Civil Liberties Law Review.
+Professor Eyer is the recipient of several national and local awards for her scholarship, teaching, service, and work as a litigator, including the SALT Junior Faculty Award, the AALS Scholarly Papers Competition (honorable mention), the Dean's Award for Distinguished Service, and the Cheryl Ingram Advocate for Justice Award (LGBT rights advocacy).
 Most recently, in 2018, Professor Eyer was awarded a Board of Trustees Research Fellowship for Scholarly Excellence (awarded to those recently promoted with tenure whose work shows exceptional promise) as well as a Presidential Fellowship for Teaching Excellence (awarded for excellence in teaching and scholarly work).

 Prior to coming to Rutgers, Professor Eyer was a Research Scholar and Lecturer at the University of Pennsylvania, where she conducted research in conjunction with the Alice Paul Center for Research on Women, Gender and Sexuality and taught Disability Law.
 Professor Eyer also litigated civil rights cases prior to entering academia full time, and secured a number of precedents in the Third Circuit expanding the legal rights of LGBT and disabled employees.
 From 2005-2007, she was a Skadden Fellow at Equality Advocates Pennsylvania, where she launched their employment rights project, providing direct legal services and engaging in impact litigation on behalf of LGBT employees.